Rafz9Abz9/VitaXtreme/README.md

 # Deployment

+- The site was deployed through Github pages by following these steps:

+1. After logging into Github, find the section names 'Repository'.
+2. Locate the Settings tab.
+3. Locate the Master Branch from the 'Source' drop-down menu and select it then save it.
+4. This will publish the site and the URL should be visible.

-The live link can be found here - https://vitaxtreme.netlify.app/
+The live link can be found here - https://rafz9abz9.github.io/VitaXtreme/

 # Cloning Project